Ari Folman

-Ari Folman (ארי פולמן; born December 17, 1962) is an Israeli film director, screenwriter, animator, and film-score composer.
+Ari Folman (ארי פולמן; born December 17, 1962) is an Israeli film director, screenwriter, and film score composer.
 He directed the Oscar-nominated animated documentary film Waltz with Bashir (2008) and the live-action/animated film The Congress.
 He is a member of the Academy of Motion Picture Arts and Sciences.

 Early life and education

 Ari Folman was born in Haifa in 1962.
-His parents were Polish-Jewish Holocaust survivors.
+His parents were Polish-Jewish Holocaust survivors from Łódź Ghetto.
+Upon his high school graduation, he served in the Golani Brigade in the Israel Defense Forces.
+Folman served in the IDF during the 1982 Lebanon war, and was in the area of the Sabra and Shatila massacre.

 Career

-Folman served in the IDF during the 1982 Lebanon war, and was in the area of the Sabra and Shatila massacre.
+In 2001, Folman directed Made in Israel, following two rivaling couples sent to capture the last Nazi and return him to Israel for a public trial.

-In 2006, Folman was head writer of the Hot 3 famous drama series BeTipul.
+In 2006, Folman was head writer of the Hot 3 drama series BeTipul.
 Ari Folman's memories of the aftermath of the 1982 Sabra and Shatila massacre, which took place when he was a 19-year-old soldier, served as the basis for his movie Waltz with Bashir.
 The film follows his attempt to regain his memories of the war through therapy, as well as conversations with old friends and other Israelis who were present in Beirut around the time of the massacre.

 In 2018, Folman adapted Holocaust victim Anne Frank's diary into a graphic novel illustrated by David Polonsky.
 In 2021, Folman directed Where Is Anne Frank, an animated drama film based on Frank's life, with the animation styled after Polonsky's illustrations for Folman's 2018 graphic novel adaptation of The Diary of a Young Girl.

+After the October 7 attacks in 2023, Folman began interviewing families of Israeli hostages under a project titled "#BringThemHomeNow".

 Personal life

 Folman's wife, Anat Asulin, is also a film director.
 As of 2008, they lived in Tel Aviv.
+He is a fan of Liverpool F.C..